sokb/image_segmentation_node/README.md

 7. Go to `src/pointcloud2_cluster_tracking/config` and open `param.yaml` with a text editor.
 Change *method* to `2`.
 8. Go to the root of your workspace directory and run `catkin_make` to build the packages.
 9. Run `roscore`
-10. In a new terminal, go to the directory you saved the rosbag provided, and run: `rosbag play 2018-11-12-15-02-53.bag --clock`
+10. In a new terminal, go to the `rosbags` directory, and run: `rosbag play 1.bag --clock`
 11. In a new terminal, run `roslaunch hpr hpr_test.launch`
 12. In a new terminal, run `rosrun image_segmentation_node image_segmentation`
 13. In a new terminal, run `rviz`